 Minimum: The smallest rating becomes the final grade

 Sum: All ratings are added together.
 Note that the total cannot exceed the maximum grade for the activity.

 Administrators can also set the kind of rating to be utilized.
 The scale can be set to either point or scale, the former involving a maximum grade number and the later utilizing grading scales included in a particular CCLE page (ie. Default competence scale).

 When ratings are enabled, a box will appear beside each post.
 Note: you cannot rate your own posts, even as an administrator.

 The last setting for Ratings involves restricting ratings to posts within a date range.

 Common Module Settings: Assists with group mode settings, but this is something that will likely not be utilized for forum activities.

 Restrict Access: Can be used to restrict forum access to a particular group of students or only a number of individual students.
-A scenario where this may be useful is in a large class where only students in a particular section should be given access.
+Note: If you plan to use groups and groupings with your forums, please consult that documentation here.

 Alternative/Advanced Forum Styles

 Throughout this document, we’ve used a standard forum intended for general use.
 There are, however, several other styles of forum that can be utilized for specific purposes.
 This section describes each available type.